-When I first brought home my daughter I was so overwhelmed.
+When I first brought home my daughter, I was so overwhelmed.
 I felt like everything I was doing was through trial and error.
 I had no idea where to begin.
-If only I knew then as a new mom what I know now.
+If only I knew then, as a new mom, what I know now.

-Super helpful newborn hacks for new moms.
+Super helpful newborn hacks for first-time moms.

-Set up TWO diaper changing stations
+1. Set up TWO diaper changing stations

-Place a clean diaper under the current diaper BEFORE changing
+2. Place a clean diaper under the current diaper BEFORE changing

 Extra tip: Baby boy diaper hack.

-Use a file for babies nails
+4. Use a file for baby’s nails

 Coconut oil is one of the ultimate helpful newborn hacks for new parents.
-I absolutely love coconut oil.
+I love coconut oil.
 It has so many different uses, especially for a newborn baby.

 - Cradle Cap